corbindavenport/metrodeck/README.md

 __TweetDeck is a trademark of Twitter, inc. MetroDeck is not affiliated with Twitter in any way.
 Due to a Chrome limitation, this does not work with the TweetDeck app for Chrome.
 Please use the web version (tweetdeck.twitter.com) instead.__

 ---------------------------------------------------------
+__New in MetroDeck 1.6.1:__
+* Updated to support TweetDeck 4.0.160311143623-7b578a7
+* Fixed bug where all text disappeared
+* Fixed bug where user icon caused layout issues on left sidebar

 __New in MetroDeck 1.6:__
 * Updated to support TweetDeck 3.9.1123-052575c